adaptinglovecraft/adaptinglovecraft.com/src/content/submissions/concerning-fun-evil-texts-pt-1-or-why-they-cant-indict-the-cosmos.md

 observation of an already existing state of affairs.
 It is a self-fulfilling prophecy” (21).

+In our world, man is empty only under specific historic circumstances, circumstances that entail the constant repetition of the claim that man is empty by nature (for else man would rebel against these circumstances).
+Be on the look-out for these claims, they are all around us.
+But I wouldn’t be writing these lines, and this piece’s title wouldn’t bear the
-But I wouldn’t be writing these lines, and this piece’s title wouldn’t bear the “Part 1” suffix, if there wasn’t a sense in which the notion of evil texts remained somewhat pertinent even outside of fantasy stories. *Mein Kampf* would be a particularly stark example.
+“Part 1” suffix, if there wasn’t a sense in which the notion of evil texts remained somewhat pertinent even outside of fantasy stories. *Mein Kampf* would be a particularly stark example.
 But also, and I don’t mean to imply any degree